How a single request can kill your enterprise

 hashcode() (which could be done but does not change anything in the sample).
 This “Product” data type will be the only data that our application can handle.
 Here is the complete code of the

-In our application we want to manage above products.
+In our application, we want to manage the above products.
 Instead of using a database and maybe JPA (as most of us would do for real applications) I have chosen the easiest way to manage such data: a

 List.
 By defining and managing collections in our application we can easily hold a list of products in memory and work with them at runtime.
 Since several clients might access our sever I decided to use a

-CopyOnWriteArrayList as concrete list type in my application.
+CopyOnWriteArrayList as a concrete list type in my application.
 Thus, we won’t end in any

 ConcurrentModificationException.
 The following code snippet shows how a collection with some initial data can be created:

 randomData() method used in this snippet creates some random metadata for the